 Learn how to make a giant cinnamon roll cake using my easy 7 ingredient homemade cinnamon roll dough and swirling it into one large cake.
 Top with vanilla icing for an extra fun and indulgent breakfast, Easter, Mother’s Day, Father’s Day, or Christmas brunch.
 Kids LOVE this!
 (Ok, adults too.)

 This recipe is brought to you in partnership with Red Star Yeast.

-If you find yourself (1) with a giant cinnamon roll craving, (2) bored and looking for a fun baking project, want an extra special Mother’s Day recipe or Father’s Day recipe, in need of new Easter brunch recipes that WOW, and/or need of a FUN family-friendly breakfast, brunch, or dessert– I have just the recipe.
+If you find yourself with a giant cinnamon roll craving, bored and looking for a fun baking project, want an extra special Mother’s Day recipe or Father’s Day recipe, in need of new Easter brunch recipes that WOW, and/or need of a FUN family-friendly breakfast, brunch, or dessert– I have just the recipe.
 I originally published this giant cinnamon roll cake several years ago and after making it 7,938x since then (approximation, of course), I decided to add some updates.
 It’s even better now!